About searching

 Door to Door Visitor Travel

-Town of Cary visitors with a disability may qualify to use GoCary Door to Door ADA complementary Tier I paratransit service only, in compliance with FTA regulations.
-Visitors must provide a copy of an ADA paratransit eligibility letter from their home jurisdiction or transit agency or include medical verification of their ADA eligible disabling condition(s).
-These documents must be faxed to (919) 380-6426 or emailed to BetterTransit@GoCary.org in order to be approved to use the GoCary Door to Door service and prior to the scheduling of a trip.
-Visitors seeking GoCary Door to Door ADA Tier I service will also need to provide information about their arrival and departure dates, contact information, mobility aids, PCA and/or companion needs, and other information as needed to ensure accurate and safe travel.
+Town of Cary visitors with disabilities may qualify to use GoCary Door to Door complementary paratransit service in compliance with FTA regulations.
+Visitors must provide a copy of their ADA paratransit eligibility identification or a letter from their home transit agency in order to make a reservation.
+These documents must be faxed directly to (919) 380-6426 for approval prior to the scheduling of a trip.

 Back to top